SainsburyWellcomeCentre/RCWG/_proposals/trainingInOpenScience.md

 ### Implementation

-- Build on previous work by previous (Charly Rosseau and Maxime Rio) and current (Adam Tyson and Steve Lenzi) SWC members to exapnd open-science related activities at the SWC/GCNU.
-We will create an **Open Science** organization to centralize activities at the SWC/GCNU related to open science (e.g., teaching Git/Github, Python and Anaconda).
+To produce open science it is important that we know how to use open science tools like Git, Github, Python and Anaconda.
+We will build on previous work by past (Charly Rosseau and Maxime Rio) and current (Adam Tyson and Steve Lenzi) SWC members to exapnd open-science related activities at the SWC/GCNU.
+We offer to:

+- Create an **Open Science** organization to centralize activities at the SWC/GCNU related to open science,

+- Reinstate PyClub meetings on a monthly basis and PyStarter courses on a yearly basis, which have been suspended due to the COVID-19 pandemic,

-- Improve the current ([PyClub/PyStarters web site](https://sainsburywellcomecentre.github.io/pystarters/) providing:
+- Improve the current [PyClub/PyStarters web site](https://sainsburywellcomecentre.github.io/pystarters/) providing:

     - Contact information of the steering committee and contributors to the organization,